 The 5TH ANNUAL POSTDOCTORAL RESEARCH SYMPOSIUM will be held virtually during Postdoc Appreciation week starting on September 21st, 2020.
 The symposium offers a venue for postdocs to share their work with others, foster new collaborations, and build strong social and professional networks.
-This year the symposium will include a keynote address by Dr. Mindi N. Thompson, Associate Professor in the Department of Counseling Psychology; a panel on non-academic career paths for postdocs; a poster session; and the 5-minute Blitz Talk Competition.
-The specific schedule will be released at a later time.
+This year the symposium will include a keynote address by Dr. Mindi N. Thompson, Professor in the Department of Counseling Psychology; a panel on non-academic career paths for postdocs; a poster session; and the 5-minute Blitz Talk Competition.
+The specific schedule is below.

-The meeting will be held via Webex, which is supplied free of charge to UW-Madison colleagues.
-Please go here for information on installing Webex and using the software.
+The meeting will be held via Blackboard Collaborate Ultra, which is supplied free of charge to UW-Madison colleagues.
+Please go here for information on using the software.
 An email with further information on joining the event will be sent at a later date.

 Mindi N. Thompson, PhD, HSP

 Department of Clinical Psychology

 Cultivating wellness in the midst of uncertainty: Strategies to protect your health, prioritize the work that matters most, and contribute to change